Two-gluon one-photon vertex in a magnetic field and its explicit one-loop approximation in the intermediate field strength regime: General structure of the one-photon two-gluon vertex in a constant magnetic field

 Given the property expressed in Eq.~(\ref{poltransv}), we notice that Eq.~(\ref{transversality}) is automatically satisfied by each of the above $i=1,\ldots 27$ tensor structures in Eq.~(\ref{schematical}).
 The condition expressed in Eq.~(\ref{exchange}) is satisfied by symmetrizing the products of basis vectors in Eq.~(\ref{schematical}) under gluon exchange to obtain

 which reduces the number of tensor basis elements from 27 to 18.
-Next, to find the explicit constraints imposed by the $\hat{C}$ and $\hat{P}$ transformations, consider a general case whereby we describe a vertex with $n$ gauge bosons out of which $n_l$ are in the polarization state $\hat{l}^\mu$, $n_{l^*}$ in the polarization state $\hat{l}^{*\mu}$ and $n_k$ in the polarization state $\hat{k}^\mu$.
+Next, to find the explicit constraints imposed by the $\hat{C}$ and $\hat{P}$ transformations, notice that the polarization vectors of kinds $\hat{l}^\mu,\hat{l}^{*\mu}$ and $\hat{k}^\mu$ satisfy

+Consider the general case whereby we describe a vertex with $n$ gauge bosons out of which $n_l$ are in the polarization state $\hat{l}^\mu$, $n_{l^*}$ in the polarization state $\hat{l}^{*\mu}$ and $n_k$ in the polarization state $\hat{k}^\mu$.
 The occupation numbers satisfy $n=n_l+n_{l^*}+n_k$.
 Then, the corresponding quantum numbers under $\hat{C}$ and $\hat{P}$ of the tensor structures in Eq.~(\ref{symglubasis}) are given by the eigenvalues~\cite{Papanyan:1971cv}

 To preserve invariance under $CP$, the above requires that the corresponding coefficients transform under $\hat{C}$ and $\hat{P}$ with eigenvalues

 such that the product of eigenvalues for tensor structures and their corresponding coefficients satisfy